Stranding Response Intern

 - Experience with DSLR cameras and Microsoft Access (preferred).

-- Attend VAQS training on September 10 and City of Virginia Beach Defensive Driving on September 13.
+- Attend VAQS orientation on January 7 and the City of Virginia Beach Defensive Driving Course on January 10.

 - Possess a valid driver’s license.